 Television Obscurities is dedicated to studying and exploring the history of television in the United States, with a particular emphasis on short-lived television shows and other forgotten aspects of the television industry.
 It is my personal belief that our television history is a history of us.
 Over the decades, television shaped our society even as it was itself influenced by societal changes.

 My focus has always been broadcast television, primarily network prime time programming but also daytime and late night, as well as syndicated programs aired on network affiliates and independent stations.
 That means you won’t find much information about cable television here.

 Television Obscurities celebrated its 15th anniversary in 2018.
 An early version of the website went live in November 2002 but the current incarnation dates back to June 11th, 2003.
 The Television Obscurities blog was created in November 2008.
 A two-part history of the site written in June 2013 can be found here and here.

 My name is Robert and I love television.
 I love watching television, reading about television and writing about television.
 I was born in the mid-1980s, which means the vast majority of the shows I write about were originally aired decades before I was born.
 I was in high school when I started Television Obscurities and have since finished college and graduate school.
 Believe it or not, I wrote a college application essay about The New People, a short-lived television show from 1969 (you can read more about it here).
-And I got in to that college.
+Yes, I got in to that college.

 Television Obscurities wouldn’t be here without the support of so many people, including family and friends who have encouraged me over the years.
 I thank them all.
 I am also deeply indebted to my good friend Scott Savage, who designed a website layout for Television Obscurities that was used from 2006 to 2013, as well as other friends who provided graphics for and proofread early versions of the website.